-There is still a significant conservative population in the U.S, headlined by the Tea Party arriving around the time of the 2010 midterm elections as the ultra-conservative faction of the Republican Party.
-After capturing the House of Representatives in '10 with a record number of seats changing parties due largely to rejection of the ACA, being notable for putting seemingly-endless deadlocks on every issue under the sun (most infamously the debt ceiling), and deeply unpopular copyright bills which some fear could bring the 1984Dystopia to life (though Dems have pushed for more and more political correctness and government controls, with conservatives fearing the same).
+There is a significant conservative population in the U.S, headlined by the Tea Party arriving around the time of the 2010 midterm elections as the ultra-conservative faction of the Republican Party.
+After capturing the House of Representatives in '10 with a record number of seats changing parties due largely to rejection of the ACA, being notable for putting seemingly-endless deadlocks on every issue under the sun (most infamously the debt ceiling), and deeply unpopular copyright bills which some fear could bring the 1984Dystopia to life.
+Tea Party activists, meanwhile, have used the movement's populist rhetoric to decry attempts to curtail such things as gun ownership and religious expression (such as local nativity displays).
 The net result is even more general hatred and distrust aimed at Congressmen, considered to be too conservative for today's society.
 The dire image most people have of the GOP is far from improving, getting even worse after being blamed for the failure to reach an agreement regarding the "fiscal cliff" before March 1, 2013; with automatic budget cuts nationwide casting a shadow on economic recovery.
-But apparently the "liberal tide" America has experienced with the rest of the world has come to stay, as shown with the Boston attacks having no major impact in public opinion, whereas a rightward shift would be normally expected in these cases.

 In this regard, another point of controversy in the government's alleged abuses of power is the National Defense Authorization Act (NDAA) of 2012 and 2013, which gives the government power to detain terrorists indefinitely in sections 1021 and 1022 of the NDAA.
 However, these sections were so vaguely worded that it could potentially give the government power to arrest any Americans that they suspect of being terrorists even if they are innocent.
 This has led to many campaigns, lawsuits (the most famous one having prominent figures on the left such as Chris Hedges, Noam Chomsky and Pentagon Papers whistleblower Daniel Ellesburg as plaintiffs) and petitions against the Obama Administration to get NDAA 2012 or at least sections 1021 and 1022 repealed, and led to dissatisfaction and criticism of both parties from progressives and libertarians, many who refused to vote either of the mainstream parties in the 2012 elections due to support of NDAA across both parties, instead either supporting Ron Paul, a third party candidate (almost all of the third party candidates have stated to oppose the NDAA) or sitting out the election altogether.